 And even if you’re not offshore, a 10- or 12-hour day of sailing or motoring can tax systems that haven’t done that before.
 Autopilots can stop steering.
 Batteries can be drained.
 Engines can overheat.

 Just to add insult to injury, as a new cruiser, you may not be sure how to fix the problem.
-It’s helpful to have every owner’s manual for every system and a few books such as Don Casey’s and Nigel Calder’s (links to go my articles on their books) and a complete set of tools.
+It’s helpful to have every owner’s manual for every system, and a few books such asĀ Don Casey’sĀ andĀ Nigel Calder’sĀ (links to go to my articles on their books), and a complete set of tools.

 Getting Help When You Need It

 But sometimes your biggest help will come from other boaters: get on the VHF and ask if anyone has experience with such-and-such.
-So many times in our first year we thought we had a monstrous problem that would require a tow and perhaps even a haul out, and others told us of much more simple solutions or even stopped by and gave us a hand.
+So many times in our first year, we thought a monstrous problem would require a tow and perhaps even a haul-out.
+Others shared more simple solutions or even stopped by and gave us a hand.

 Better News for Future Trips